Hegaja/hegaja/README.md

 Here are some ideas to get you started:
 -->
 ---
-- 🔭 I’m currently working on [web text editor](https://webtexteditor.com)
+- 🔭 I’m currently working on [Emprego Remoto](https://empregoremoto.com.br)
 - 🌱 I’m currently learning more design patterns 😎
 - 👯 I’m looking to collaborate on 🤷‍♂️
 - 💬 Ask me about how to make responsives sites